Putto

-A putto ([ˈputto]; plural putti [ˈputti]) is a figure in a work of art depicted as a chubby male child, usually naked and sometimes winged.
-Originally limited to profane passions in symbolism, the putto came to represent the sacred cherub (plural cherubim), and in Baroque art the putto came to represent the omnipresence of God.
+A putto ([ˈputto]; plural putti [ˈputti]) is a figure in a work of art depicted as a chubby male child, usually naked and very often winged.
+Originally limited to profane passions in symbolism, the putto came to represent a sort of baby angel in religious art, often called a cherub (plural cherubim), though in traditional Christian theology, a cherub is actually one of the most senior types of angel.

+The same figures were also seen in representations of classical myth, and increasingly in general decorative art.
+In Baroque art the putto came to represent the omnipresence of God.
 A putto representing a cupid is also called an amorino (plural amorini) or amoretto (plural amoretti).

 Etymology

 The more commonly found form putti is the plural of the Italian word putto.
 The Italian word comes from the Latin word putus, meaning "boy" or "child".
 Today, in Italian, putto means either toddler winged angel or, rarely, toddler boy.
 It may have been derived from the same Indo-European root as the Sanskrit word "putra" (meaning "boy child", as opposed to "son"), Avestan puθra-, Old Persian puça-, Pahlavi (Middle Persian) pus and pusar, all meaning "son", and the New Persian pesar "boy, son".